 - Explore the Farm

 - Feel free to walk the farm paths when the gate is open

 dawn - dusk

 The Garden Shed served as an early demonstration of many sustainable construction principles later incorporated in today’s larger Center.
 21 Acres staff and volunteers built the shed with recycled materials, including salvaged concrete.
 It is naturally lit through the south-facing windows, which also provide passive solar heating.
 A vine trellis creates shade keeping the structure cool.
 The walls are constructed with cellulose insulation made from recycled denim.
 The shed has its own living roof, which filters rainwater and serves as wildlife habitat.

 Our small apiary is home to our honeybees and beehives and a constant reminder of the critically important role that pollination plays in the growing of food.
-The apiary is a valued stop during farm tours and youth summer farm camps.
+The apiary is a valued stop during farm tours.
 During a good season, the honeybees also provide over 200 pounds of honey that sells quickly in the 21 Acres Farm Market.
 Whether you are 2 years old or 92, everyone who visits has an opportunity to learn more about how honeybees make the food we love.